caecilliusinhorto/tinyutils/docs/index.md

-rocketlaunch| |Shows the next rocket launch using rocketlaunch.live calc | value | Evaluate a mathematical expression or convert between units reddit | subreddit | Fetch a random post from a subreddit of your choosing (no nsfw) wiki | search | Search wikipedia for articles chess | user | Show the most recent game a chess.com user played this month
+rocketlaunch| |Shows the next rocket launch using rocketlaunch.live calc | value | Evaluate a mathematical expression or convert between units reddit | subreddit | Fetch a random post from a subreddit of your choosing (no nsfw) wiki | search, language | Search wikipedia for articles chess | user | Show the most recent game a chess.com user played this month showcode | command | show the code for a command

 \* \- *An admin is anyone with the BAN_MEMBERS permission*